Get Your API Keys

 Your API keys are stored in your browser's localStorage and sent to each AI provider only when WaxFrame makes a request on your behalf.
 WaxFrame has no backend — there is no database holding your keys, your prompts, or your documents.

 One exception — Claude.
-Anthropic's API does not currently support direct browser requests (no CORS), so Claude traffic routes through a small Cloudflare Worker operated by WaxFrame's developer at waxframe-claude-proxy.weirdave.workers.dev.
+Anthropic's API does not currently support direct browser requests (no CORS), so Claude traffic routes through a small Cloudflare Worker operated by WaxFrame's developer (see our Privacy Policy) at waxframe-claude-proxy.weirdave.workers.dev(opens in a new tab).
 The worker passes your request straight through to Anthropic and does not log or persist your API key or prompt content, but it does see them in-flight while forwarding.
 (The link goes to the live Worker endpoint, which expects API requests — opening it directly in a browser returns an API error rather than a page.
 That's normal.)
-All other providers (OpenAI, Gemini, Grok, Perplexity, DeepSeek) connect directly browser-to-provider with no intermediary.
+All other providers (OpenAI, Gemini, Grok, Perplexity, Mistral, Cohere, Together AI, DeepSeek) connect directly browser-to-provider with no intermediary.

 Where exactly they live: your API keys are saved in your browser's localStorage (the same mechanism that remembers your dark-mode preference, your hive setup, and your project state).
 This is per-browser-profile, per-machine — keys you save on your work laptop don't appear on your phone, and clearing browser data for this site removes them.
 They are not encrypted at rest; any code or extension running in this browser profile that can read localStorage can read them.
 That's the same threat model as any browser-stored credential.
 For shared or untrusted devices, use a separate browser profile or clear data when finished.